BetterThanTomorrow/calva/docs/site/getting-started.md

 There are also many great books on Clojure.
 [Clojure for the Brave and True](https://www.braveclojure.com/clojure-for-the-brave-and-true/) can be read for free online.
 It is a great resource for beginners.

-## There is also Standalone REPL
+## Create a minimal Clojure project

-When you are more familiar with Calva, and want a standalone REPL, there is a separate command: **Start a standalone REPL (not in project)**.
-It will open up a `user.clj` in a temporary directory, containing only an `(ns user)` form, and start and connect the REPL.
+When you are more familiar with Calva, and want a standalone REPL, there is a separate command: **Calva: Create a minimal Clojure project**.
+It will ask for folder to create the project in, and open this project for you, connecting the REPL.
+The project is _really_ minimal.

 ## Dram - Where the Guides Live